WHY DEBATE

 Etc.

-▼ How Often Is The One-Time Admission Tryout Held?
+▼ How Often Are Tryouts Held?

-Students from Grades 3 to 12 are welcome to join Acclive.
-They can participate in team meets (group classes) or private sessions based on their preference and schedule.
+Grades 3+ are eligible to participate in team meets (group classes) or private sessions based on their preference and schedule.

 ▼ If I’m Admitted, What Should I Do Next?